-We suggest moderation in terms of lower-layer adaptation, and availability of hooks for network administrators to turn them off if interference is dominant.
-Larger buffers, ECN marking and LT-TCP upgrades for TCP make a big difference: large dynamic range of performance (for small and large RTTs, and capture tolerance of at least 250 ms), with small tradeoffs in steady state good-puts.
+terference), and suggest that hooks be made available for network administrators to turn them off if interference is dominant in their environments.
+Link- or transport-layer changes (assuming a constant-rate PHY) work well in this context: larger buffers, flexible AQM parameters for ECN marking, and LT-TCP upgrades for TCP.
+These enable a large dynamic range of performance (for small and large RTTs, and capture tolerance of at least 250 ms), with a small effect on steady state goodputs.